Privacy

 • Contact details you submit, such as name, phone number, email, town, property address, and preferred contact method.

-• Project and assessment details, such as service interests, safety concerns, photos you choose to provide, budget range, timeline, and family decision notes.
+• Project details, such as service interests, repair concerns, photos you choose to provide, budget range, timing, access notes, and decision-maker context.

 • Website and advertising data, such as pages visited, form submissions, call tracking source, UTM parameters, and general device or browser information.